In Part 2 we look at the First, Second, and Third Ward schools (see Part 1).

 (When she retired in 1997 Major General Marcelite Jordan Harris, great-granddaughter of I. M. and Marcelite Terrell, was the highest-ranking woman in the U.S. Air Force.)

 By 1907, as this clip shows, the original three wooden schoolhouses of the First, Second, and Third Wards were in bad condition, and the Telegram said a new ward and new school were needed near Jennings and Terrell streets as the population expanded to the south.

 Sure enough, by 1909 Fort Worth had an Eleventh Ward, and the Eleventh Ward/Alexander Hogg School was at that location.
-Alexander Hogg (1830-1911) was Fort Worth’s first superintendent of schools (1882-1905).
+Alexander Hogg (1830-1911) was Fort Worth’s first permanent superintendent of schools, serving sixteen years.
 The Hogg School building, still handsome, now houses apartments.